SeaDve/Mousai/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, please attach the logs from running Mousai in the terminal with the following environment variables: `RUST_BACKTRACE=1 RUST_LOG=mousai=debug`

-If running as a flatpak, please attach logs using this command
+If running as a flatpak, please attach logs using this command:

 `RUST_BACKTRACE=1 RUST_LOG=mousai=debug flatpak run io.github.seadve.Mousai`